bids-standard/bids-specification/DECISION-MAKING.md

    1. Does not feature "WIP" in the title (Work in Progress).
    1. Passes all automated tests.
-   1. Is not proposing a new release or has been approved by at least one Maintainer (i.e., PRs proposing new releases need to be approved by at least one Maintainer).
+   1. Is not proposing a new release or has been approved by at least one Maintainer (that is, PRs proposing new releases need to be approved by at least one Maintainer).
 1. A Maintainer can merge any PR - even if it's not eligible to merge according to Rule 4.